 Heritability estimates of female body mass and age at first reproduction

-A full-sib design was used to estimate simultaneously the broad-sense heritability for each of the two investigated traits, female body mass and age at first reproduction.
-Forty third-generation couples of the base population 1 were formed randomly and their eggs were allowed to develop.
-Twenty-four families that mothered at least 10 females that survived to adulthood were kept for heritability estimation (total = 485 female offspring measured).
+A full-sib design was used to estimate simultaneously the broad-sense heritabilities of female body mass and age at first reproduction using base population 1.
+Forty third-generation couples were formed randomly and their eggs were allowed to develop.
+Of the 30 couples that had offspring, 24 produced 10 or more female offspring that survived to adulthood.
+These females were used to estimate heritability (total = 485 female offspring from 24 families).
+The remaining six families were not included because they had too few offspring, which would unnecessarily inflate the variance of our heritability estimations.
 Every adult female offspring was weighed two days after emergence.
-Each female was then paired with a male of the same age randomly chosen in the base population 1.
-Harmonia axyridis is a multi-copulating species (Laugier et al. 2013).
-Each female was presented a new male of the base population 1 every day for 21 days, in order to limit the effect on reproduction that might be observed if only a single particularly poor or high quality male was used.
-Age at first reproduction of females was recorded as the number of days between hatching as an adult, and the first clutch of eggs.
+Each female was then paired with a male of the same age randomly chosen from base population 1.
+Harmonia axyridis is a multi-copulating species (i.e. males and females can mate multiple times with the same or different individuals during their lives; Laugier et al. 2013).
+Each female was presented a new male from base population 1 every day for 21 days, in order to limit the effect on reproduction that might be observed if only a single particularly poor or high quality male was used.
+Age at first reproduction of females was recorded as the number of days between eclosion of the female as an adult and the day she first laid a clutch of eggs.

-For each trait, the broad-sense heritability was computed using intra-class (i.e., family) correlation and standard errors were estimated taking into account unequal family sizes using eq.
+For each trait, broad-sense heritability was computed using intra-class (family) correlation and standard errors were estimated taking into account unequal family sizes using eq.
 2.29 from Roff (1997).
-The statistical significance of these heritability estimates was tested using a family effect in a one-way ANOVA.
-We used the software PowerANOVA (https://www.anzmtg.org/stats/PowerCalculator/PowerANOVA) to assess the power of the later ANOVA to detect, at the 0.05 significance level, heritability of effect size equal to the experimentally observed values given our design and the between- and within-family variances observed for both traits.
+Because multiple paternity is likely in our experimental set-up, offspring could be full- or half-siblings.
+This design may thus systematically underestimate true broad-sense heritability, making our estimates of broad-sense heritability estimate conservative.
+The goal of these estimates of broad-sense heritability was to ensure that the phenotypic traits possessed sufficient additive genetic variance to respond to artificial selection.
+In addition, we also estimated narrow-sense heritabilities of the selected traits using the mean response to selection per generation, the intensity of selection (in both selection experiments, truncation is at p = 0.25 so i = 1.27) and the phenotypic variance available at the beginning of the selection experiments (Roff 1997).

 Divergent selection on female body mass